 Details of the University of Wolverhampton's responsibilities as your sponsor can be found on our General Information page.

 As a Tier 4 visa holder, your responsibilities include -

 You will be required to re-enrol on your course at the start of every academic year.
 If you do not enrol by the deadline date given, you will be withdrawn from your course.
 We will be obliged to report this to the Home Office and your visa will be curtailed so you will be required to return home.

-If you are an Undergraduate or Postgraduate student, the University will monitor your engagement with your studies by asking you to complete a Check Point every month during the academic year.
+If you are an Undergraduate or Postgraduate student, the University will monitor your engagement with your studies by asking you to have an attendance card signed by a tutor each week, and complete a Check Point every month during the academic year.
 You will be required to check the visa and passport documentation we hold for you is correct on our records, confirm your contact details and visit your Student Centre to confirm your attendance.